-There's a growing interest in the field of holistic health degrees as more and more people become aware of the importance of addressing the whole person and looking for underlying causes rather than medicating individual symptoms.
-For someone just entering the college world, this is an exciting career choice to pursue with a bright future ahead of it.
+There’s a growing interest in the field of holistic health degrees as more and more people become aware of the importance of addressing the whole person and looking for underlying causes rather than medicating individual symptoms.
+For someone just entering the college world, this is an exciting career choice to pursue with a bright future ahead.

 Institute for Integrative Nutrition

 The Institute for Integrative Nutrition offers a holistic nutrition certificate that can be acquired by anyone, anywhere in the world.
 They are based in New York, but their classes are offered online.
 This certificate prepares you to be a holistic health coach.
 Graduates are also eligible for certification with the American Association of Drugless Practitioners.

 Bastyr College is an accredited private institution that offers a variety of bachelor’s degrees in natural health including, nutrition, herbs, naturopathic medicine, acupuncture, health psychology, herbal sciences, midwifery, exercise and wellness, and integrated human biology and a couple of certificate programs as well.
 They are in Seattle Washington.

 John F. Kennedy University is a fully accredited private university in the San Francisco Bay area that offers a master’s of art in Holistic Health Education.
 They have four different campuses.